I believe email is the best way for someone to start a business online.

-By tapping into these different sources of traffic, you will be able to build your email list.
+By tapping into these different sources of traffic, building an email list is a sure shot.

-Now let’s talk about the next piece of the puzzle: promoting offers so you can generate revenue.
+Now let’s talk about the next piece of the puzzle: promoting offers and generating revenue.

 3 Email Marketer “Job” Functions

-As I mentioned earlier, the value of your email list comes from the ability to promote offers to your subscribers.
-These can be your own offers, or other people’s offers.
+As I mentioned earlier, the value of an email list comes from the ability to promote offers to subscribers.
+These can be original offers, or other people’s offers.

 First and foremost, NEVER use the generic emails the seller provides.
-You know your Email list better than anyone and you know how to write to them.
+We know our Email list better than anyone, as well as how to write to them.

-You also have to decide why you are writing emails.
+There’s also the purpose behind writing emails.
 Is it to generate traffic, pre-sell to them, or simply provide content?
-You need to keep it simple.
+Keep it simple.
 To avoid going astray, remember this—Email Marketers have just three jobs.
-Stick with these three jobs, you will get impressive results.
+Stick with these three jobs, and enjoy some impressive results.

 1. Create Excitement

-You need to get people excited!
-They need to feel the emotion and excitement in your email.
-You need to entice them with your words.
-This starts with the subject line and you don’t want to waste this precious space.
-For example:
+Get people excited!
+They need to feel the emotion and excitement in the email.
+Entice them.
+This starts with the subject line.
+It’s crucial to maximize this precious space.

-Essentially, you need to amplify the benefit of what you are promoting.
-You want people to be interested in your email right from the start.
-They already gave you permission to send them emails to help them with life’s problems.
-Now you have to avoid disappointing them.
+Essentially, it’s about amplifying the benefit of the offer being promoted.
+This is how to get people interested in the email right from the start.
+They already gave permission to receive emails to help them with life’s problems.

-And make sure you inject your personality into every word you write in your Email.
+And make sure to inject personality into every word of the Email.
 No one wants to read a boring, lifeless, clichéd Email.
-The more excitement you generate, the more clicks you’ll get.
+The more excitement generated, the more clicks.

 2. Edify and Create Expectation

-This means that you need to make the reader curious enough that they will click the link you provide in the Email.
+This means making the reader curious enough that they will click the link provided in the Email.

 The best way to accomplish this is by telling the audience a story.
-This is a story about what happened when you did what you are asking them to do—that is click.
+This is a story about what happened when we did what we are asking them to do—that is click.

-Remember, they trust you.
-So, you need to show them that you believe in what you are saying enough that you actually did it.
+Remember, they trust us.
+So, we need to show them that we believe in what we are saying enough that we actually did it.

-This way, you can tell them what’s in it for them.
-You can tell them your experience and how you felt after you clicked.
-You can genuinely relate to them by showing them how it benefitted you.
+This way, we can tell them what’s in it for them.
+We can tell them our experience and how we felt after we clicked.
+We can genuinely relate to them by showing them how it benefitted us.